vulnlog/vulnlog/README.md

 - **Reasoning**: Reasoning behind the rating.
 - **Task**: What is necessary to get rid of this vulnerability report.
 - **Affected**: What versions are affected by the vulnerability.
-- **Fix**: In what version the vulnerability is planed to be fixed.
+- **Fix**: In what version the vulnerability is planned to be fixed.

 ### Status Description

-- **Affected**: The software project is affected by this vulnerability.
+- **Affected**: This vulnerability affects the software project.
-- **Fixed**: The software project is not anymore affected by this vulnerability.
+- **Fixed**: This vulnerability does not anymore affect the software project.
-- **Not Affected**: The software project is not affected by this vulnerability.
+- **Not Affected**: This vulnerability does not affect the software project.
 - **Under Investigation**: If the software project is affected by this vulnerability is currently under investigation.
 - **Unknown**: The state of this vulnerability report is not known.